tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows where to select host pools under manage and select add to add a new host pool.](images/avdHostPool.png "Azure Virtual Desktop blade")

-4. On the Basics page, refer to the following screenshot to fill in the required fields.
-Change **Validation environment** to **Yes**.
+4. On the Basics page, change **Validation environment** to **Yes**.
 Set the host pool type to **Personal** and Assignment type to **Automatic**.
 Once complete, select **Next: Virtual Machines**.

     ![This image shows where you will enter the information for the host pool.](images/createhostpool.png "Create host pool page")

+5. Toggle **Add Azure virtual machines** to **Yes** and configure the Virtual Machines settings as follows:

+   - Resource Group: The Resource Group you deployed the host pool in
+   - Name prefix: Choose anything; shorter is better
+   - Virtual machine location: Location you deployed your other AVD resources
+   - Available options: No infrastructure redundancy required
-5. Toggle **Add Azure virtual machines** to **Yes** and configure the Virtual Machines settings as shown in the screenshot below.
-For the virtual machine image, select a minimum of **Windows 10 Enterprise Cloud PC, version 21H2 + Microsoft 365 Apps - Gen 1**.
+   - Image: select a minimum of **Windows 10 Enterprise Cloud PC, version 21H2 + Microsoft 365 Apps - Gen 1**
+   - Virtual network: The AVD virtual network your other AVD Hosts are connected to.
+   - AD domain join UPN: your adadmin@domain.com users
+   - Password: a complex password your adadmin user will have
+   - Virtual Machine Administrator account.
+     - Username: a user name to be added as a local admin
+     - Password and Confirm password: the password you want to assign to your local admin.

    >**Note**: Selecting an image with Microsoft 365 Apps is important.
 You will need Microsoft 365 to assign apps in this exercise.

     ![This image shows the image you need for your host pool virtual machine.](images/vmwith365.png "Host pool Virtual Machine with image")